svn2github/wordpress-vip-plugins/graphiq-search/readme.txt

 3. Once you've found the right visual, add it to your post

 == Changelog ==

+= 3.2.4 =
+* Removed requirement for title attribute to be present in shortcode

+= 3.2.3 =
+* Fix AMP violation, ensure all AMP styles appear in head element

+= 3.2.2 =
+* Fix AMP compatibility, remove require_once (Cheers to Stanko Metodiev for reporting!)

+= 3.2.1 =
+* Add support for AMP embed code (when using WP-AMP plugin)
+* Default to wordpress shortcodes when embedding a story asset

+= 3.2.0 =
+* Add support for inserting stories–a new asset type!
+* Switch to using javascript embed code, to support dynamic resizing of visaulizations
+* Pass plugin version when making requests to Graphiqs search API

 = 3.1.0 =
 * Internal code restructuring for VIP